shakked/Command-for-Instagram/Terms of User.md

 We and You acknowledge that, in the event of any third party claim that the Application or Your possession and use of that Application infringes that third party's intellectual property rights, We, not Apple, will be solely responsible for the investigation, defense, settlement and discharge of any such intellectual property infringement claim.

-The Application and its original content, features and functionality are and will remain the exclusive property of Analytics for Instagram and its licensors.
+The Application and its original content, features and functionality are and will remain the exclusive property of Command for Instagram and its licensors.
 The Application is protected by copyright, trademark, and other laws of both the United States and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Analytics for Instagram.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Command for Instagram.

 Legal Compliance